NephrologieDresden/cont-3D-snGFR/README.md

 [5] RStudio: Integrated Development Environment for R. R. Inc. Boston, MA, http://www.rstudio.com/. <br>
 [6] R Foundation for Statistical Computing (2017).
 R: A Language and Environment for Statistical Computing.
 R Core Team.
 Vienna, Austria, https://www.R-project.org/. <br>
 [7] Wickham, H. (2016). ggplot2: Elegant Graphics for Data Analysis, Springer-Verlag New York. <br>

+We acknowlegde the support of the Core Facility Cellular Imaging (CFCI) at the Medical Faculty Carl Gustav Carus, Technical University Dresden.

+The workflow was developed and tested by Friederike Kessel with the help of Hannah Kröger in the lab of Prof. Christian Hugo Experimental Nephrology, Department of Internal Medicine of the University Hospital Carl Gustav Carus Technical University Dresden